ahmadazim/ahmadabdel-azim/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
-description: A growing collection of various projects across a variety of disciplines, from bioinformatics to economics.
+description: (more to come soon!) <br> A growing collection of various projects across a variety of disciplines, from bioinformatics to economics.
 nav: true
 nav_order: 2
 display_categories: [research, other]